scheb/2fa/Resources/doc/configuration.md

                 # If you have multiple user providers registered, Symfony's security extension requires you to configure
                 # a user provider.
 You're forced to configure this node, although it doesn't have any effect on the
                 # TwoFactorBundle.
-So set this to any of you user providers, it doesn't matter which one.
+So set this to any of your user providers, it doesn't matter which one.
                 provider: any_user_provider
 ```